Convex cocompactness for Coxeter groups: Introduction

-\begin{theorem} For an infinite irreducible Coxeter group $W_S$, the following are equivalent: \begin{enumerate} \item there exist a finite-dimensional real vector space~$V$ and a representation $\rho\in\Hom^{\mathrm{ref}}(W_S,\GL(V))$ such that $\rho(W_S)$ is naively convex cocompact in $\PP(V)$; \item $W_S$ satisfies conditions \ref{item:no-Z2} and~\ref{item:aff-only-Ak}. \end{enumerate} In this case, we can take $V$ to be any vector space of dimension $\geq\# S$, and $\rho(W_S)$ is actually convex cocompact in $\PP(V)$ (not only naively convex cocompact). \end{theorem}
+\begin{theorem} For an infinite Coxeter group $W_S$, the following are equivalent: \begin{enumerate} \item there exist a finite-dimensional real vector space~$V$ and a representation $\rho\in\Hom^{\mathrm{ref}}(W_S,\GL(V))$ such that $\rho(W_S)$ is naively convex cocompact in $\PP(V)$; \item $W_S$ satisfies conditions \ref{item:no-Z2} and~\ref{item:aff-only-Ak}. \end{enumerate} In this case, $\rho(W_S)$ is actually convex cocompact in $\PP(V)$ (not only naively convex cocompact), and we can take $V$ to be any vector space of dimension $\geq\# S$. \end{theorem}

-\begin{remark} Conditions \ref{item:no-Z2} and~\ref{item:aff-only-Ak} are readily checked on the diagram of~$W_S$ using the classification of spherical and affine Coxeter groups (see Appendix~\ref{appendix:classi_diagram}).
+\begin{remark} Conditions~\ref{item:no-Z2} and~\ref{item:aff-only-Ak} are readily checked on the diagram of~$W_S$ using the classification of spherical and affine Coxeter groups (see Appendix~\ref{appendix:classi_diagram}).
 If $W_S$ satisfies \ref{item:no-Z2} and~\ref{item:aff-only-Ak}, then any standard subgroup $W_{S'}$ of $W_S$ still satisfies \ref{item:no-Z2} and~\ref{item:aff-only-Ak}. \end{remark}

 \begin{remark} By a result of Krammer \cite[Th.\,6.8.3]{kra94}, conditions \ref{item:no-Z2} and~\ref{item:aff-only-Ak} together are equivalent to the fact that any subgroup of~$W_S$ isomorphic to $\ZZ^2$ is virtually contained in a conjugate of a standard subgroup $W_{S'}$ of type~$\widetilde{A}_k$ for some $k\geq 2$. \end{remark}